Trump Remarks Eclipse Sessions' Talk Before Black Law Enforcement Group

 "We have your back.
 You have our thanks.
 God bless you all," Sessions said.

 Many in the audience stood up and applauded Sessions' remarks.
-The reception, however, was a little less warm when Sessions headed into a closed-door discussion with leaders of the organization because of comments President Trump made last week to law enforcement officers in Long Island, N.Y.
+The reception, however, was a little less warm when Sessions headed into a closed-door discussion with leaders of the organization because of comments Trump made last week to law enforcement officers in Long Island, N.Y.

 "Please don't be too nice," Trump said.
 "Like when you guys put somebody in the car and you're protecting their head.
 The way you put their hand over.
 Like don't hit their head and they've just killed somebody, don't hit their head.
 I said you can take the hand away, OK."